 A feature we like on the AirRam is the flexible steering.
 This, combined with the low-profile design, makes it easy to clean floors.

 In terms of weight, the Dyson is a lighter vacuum.
 The AirRam Mk2 weighs 3.5kg, while the V8 Absolute has a weight of 2.61kg.
-This might not sound like a big difference, but is noticeable during extended cleaning sessions.
+This might not sound like a big difference, but we think it’s noticeable during extended cleaning sessions.

-When it comes to versatile design, the V8 is the clear winner.
+When it comes to versatile design, we think the V8 is the clear winner.
 The AirRam is convenient for floor cleaning though.

 The Dyson V8 comes with the company’s new “No Touch” emptying system.
-Instead of relying on gravity to remove dust and dirt, you use a lever to force it out.
+Instead of relying on gravity to remove dust and dirt, you pull up the internal cylinder which forces the contents out.
 This is an improvement on the V6, as dust often gets stuck in this model.

 Gtech has included a similar feature on the AirRam Mk2.
 After removing the dust bin, there’s a slider that forces dust and dirt out and into the bin.